Beginning Ukulele Books Reviews for 7 popular books

 Here are links to purchase each of the books on Amazon. (full disclosure: I’m paid a small commission when you click these links but it does not affect the price you pay.)

 In my own musical journey, I have often worked through several books at once to work on different kinds of skills.
-I hope that you will be able to find the book or books that work best for you!
+I hope after reading these beginning ukulele book reviews that you will be able to find the book or books that work best for you!